Everything you need to know about rail walk-outs this month and next

 - Merseyrail

-The drivers’ overtime ban is likely to particularly affect long-distance train operators such as Avanti West Coast and TransPennine Express.

-In addition, some evening services before the strikes and early morning trains after the walk-outs will be cancelled.
+In addition, some early morning trains after the walk-outs will be cancelled.

 Will Eurostar be affected?